OliverSpeir/reading-notes/Read01.md

 - Unidirectional which means only one way, from parent to child

 ## Things I want to know more about
-- If props can or should be stored as variables inside a component to make writing the code in the component a bit easier and aesethic
+- If props can or should be stored as variables inside a component to make writing the code in the component a bit easier and aesthetic